vbreksidler/development-challenge-two/README.md

 	 - backend:
 		  - express;
 		  - NodeJs;
           	  - AWS Lambda serveless computing;
           	  - AWS DynamoDB;
          	  - AWS API Gateway;
                   - AWS Amplify;

 Require

-You need to develop both the front-end and the back-end. (ok) In the front-end you MUST use React. (ok)
+You need to develop both the front-end and the back-end. ✔️ In the front-end you MUST use React. ✔️
-In the back-end you MUST use Node.js and AWS free-tier. (ok) The patient data should not be static or local. (ok) Field validation (date, required fields, etc). (ok) AWS RDS MySQL, PostgreSQL or DynamoDB as database. (ok) AWS Lambda for serveless computing. (ok)
+In the back-end you MUST use Node.js and AWS free-tier. ✔️ The patient data should not be static or local. ✔️ Field validation (date, required fields, etc). ✔️
+AWS RDS MySQL, PostgreSQL or DynamoDB as database. ✔️ AWS Lambda for serveless computing. ✔️
-AWS API Gateway for managing your REST API. (ok)
+AWS API Gateway for managing your REST API. ✔️

 Extra Points
 Cache the data in-browser.
 Pagination.
 Use Material UI - https://material-ui.com.
-A cool design. (ok)
+A cool design. ✔️